-On April 4, 2017, the City announced that a tentative settlement had been reached with regard to a retiree healthcare matter.
-This settlement agreement must be approved by various parties, including the City Council, Federal District Court, and IRS, among others.
-If fully approved, the settlement agreement would provide healthcare funding via the creation of a VEBA by utilizing certain overfunded assets from this System; therefore, if the changes are approved by all required parties, the funded status of the System would decline.
-The System is currently significantly overfunded.
+On April 4, 2017, the City announced that a tentative settlement had been reached with regard to the retiree healthcare matter.
+On November 19, 2018, the federal judge in the case approved the tentative settlement.
+This settlement agreement must yet be approved by various parties, including the City Council, and the IRS among others.
+As of May 8, 2019, the City is in the process of preparing the necessary documents to be filed with the IRS.
+If fully approved by all parties, the settlement agreement would provide healthcare funding via the creation of a VEBA by utilizing certain overfunded assets from this System; therefore, if the changes are approved by all required parties, the funded status of the System would decline.